FASB’s Current Expected Credit Loss Model for Credit Loss Accounting (CECL)

 - Information to further disaggregate the information an entity currently discloses about the credit quality of loans receivable (i.e. credit quality indicators) by year of a loan’s origination for as many as five annual periods.
 The FASB provides an example in which an entity that uses delinquencies to monitor the credit quality of its consumer loans will need to disclose, by category of days past due, the amount of its consumer loans at the balance sheet date that were originated in each of the previous five annual periods.
 The standard provides an exemption from the requirement to present the amortized cost basis within each credit quality by year of origination for any entity that is not considered to be a public business entity.
 This provision eliminates some of the disclosure complexities for many community banks.

 The professionals in the Baker Newman Noyes (BNN) banking and financial services practice are dedicated to remain current on the regulatory and accounting trends impacting our clients, and to keep our clients informed of those trends and how they might impact our client’s business.
-Should you have questions about CECL, the implementation of systems and procedures in preparation for CECL, or any other areas in which we can be of assistance, please contact Denise Taaffe, lead of the banking and financial services practice, or a member of your BNN service team at 800.244.7444.
+Should you have questions about CECL, the implementation of systems and procedures in preparation for CECL, or any other areas in which we can be of assistance, please contact your BNN advisor at 1.800.244.7444.

 The FASB has also assembled a Transition Resource Group to assist organizations with the implementation of this new standard and provided additional guidance that may be needed as organizations plan for and eventually implement changes required by CECL.
 When addressing more complex or unusual technical issues, BNN utilizes the Transition Resource Group, as well as contacts we have within regulatory bodies at the state and federal level.